History of the National Hockey League on United States television: 2021–28 (ESPN and TNT Sports)

 On April 27, 2021, TNT Sports (Turner Sports at the time), agreed to a seven-year deal with the NHL to broadcast at least 72 games nationally on TNT and TBS.
 The deal will include three Stanley Cup Finals, half of the first two rounds of playoff games, one conference finals, the Winter Classic, and the Heritage Series.
 The deal also gives HBO Max live streaming and simulcast rights to these games as well.

 The NHL's deal with ESPN is reported to bring in $400 million annually, while Turner's portion of the contract is reportedly worth $225 million per year.

-The Stanley Cup Finals will air on ABC in 2022, 2024, 2026, and 2028, while TNT will air the Stanley Cup Finals in 2023, 2025, and 2027.
+The Stanley Cup Final will air on ABC in 2022, 2024, 2026, and 2028, while TNT will air the Stanley Cup Final in 2023, 2025, and 2027.
 In addition, the NHL Awards show will alternate between TNT and ESPN.